-The health and safety of all visitors to Las Vegas is paramount and the Las Vegas Convention and Visitors Authority (LVCVA) is committed to providing travelers with accurate and timely information about traveling to the destination, as well as to ensure that we continue to provide a safe environment for those who are visiting.
+The health and safety of all visitors to Las Vegas are paramount and the Las Vegas Visitors and Convention Authority (LVCVA) is committed to providing our visitors, community and industry partners with accurate and timely information about traveling to the destination, as well as to ensure that we continue to provide a safe environment for those who are visiting.

-Recently the Las Vegas Convention and Visitors Authority launched the citywide Vegas Smart campaign to encourage visitors to stay smart and stay healthy while enjoying the destination.
+Recently the LVCVA launched its citywide Vegas Smart campaign to encourage visitors to stay smart and stay healthy while enjoying the destination.
 For more information, as well as links to each resort partner’s healthy and safety plan, click here.

 As we all experience the unprecedented impact of the coronavirus on the economy of Southern Nevada, below are additional resources to help us navigate to eventual recovery.